metamorph-inc/openmeta-mms/docs/testbenches/09-Visualizer.rst

 analysis will be executed if a Parameter is placed in the test bench and named **INTERFERENCE_CHECK**.
 A report (interference_report.log) is generated describing any interferences that are calculated.
-Please note that this analysis may several minutes to complete depending on the size of the assembly.
+Please note that this analysis may take several minutes to complete depending on the size of the assembly.

 Metrics